nullableVoidPtr/raticHash/README.md

 # State

-Instead of creating a 2D matrix to preform calculations on, meaning the hash has a space complexity of O(n^2), raticHash uses 2 arrays, with a space complexity of O(2n); `state`, and `prev_state`. `state` being the 'total' for each row on the 'triangle', while `prev_state` stores the last column of the triangle, required for calculating the next element in `state`.
+Instead of creating a 2D matrix to preform calculations on, meaning the hash has a space complexity of O(n^2), raticHash uses 2 arrays, with a space complexity of O(2n); `vector`, and `prev_inputs`. `vector` being the 'total' for each row on the 'triangle', while `prev_inputs` stores the last column of the triangle, required for calculating the next element in `vector`.

 ```
 total   matrix